seanwhs/BootCamps/Readme.md

 1. Discovering a customer or business problem.
 2. Defining product requirements and measurable outcomes.
 3. Designing the system and documenting architectural decisions.
-4. Building web, mobile, data, and AI capabilities.
+4. Building web, data, AI, and security capabilities.
 5. Testing and securing the application.
 6. Provisioning infrastructure through code.
 7. Automating integration and deployment.